iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> I couldn't find a way to switch to the back camera of the phone.
+Since Dr needed to look at my feet, using front facing camera was difficult.
+I had to guess where I was aiming.<br> :date: __2021-05-28 23:17:00__

+> kept cutting off<br> :date: __2021-05-23 19:22:14__

 > Ok.
 Difficult to tell if the other person is not talking our that the audio has cut out.
 Consider a visual clue?
 (Doctor's mouth not always visible.)<br> :date: __2021-05-15 16:16:46__